Echobell

 What's webhook

-A webhook is a way for one application to provide real-time information to other applications.
-It's like a phone number that you give to someone - when they call that number, your phone rings.
-In the digital world, when something happens in one system, it sends an HTTP request to a URL (the webhook) that you provided, triggering an action in your system.
+A webhook is a way for one application to provide real-time information to other applications through HTTP callbacks.
+Think of it as a phone number that you give to someone - when they call that number, your phone rings.
+In the digital world, when something happens in one system (like high CPU usage, a failed build, or a new order), it sends an HTTP request to a URL (the webhook) that you provided, triggering an action in your system.

 For example, when your server's CPU usage goes too high, your monitoring system can call Echobell's webhook URL, which then triggers a notification to alert you.
 This happens automatically and in real-time, without you having to constantly check the CPU usage yourself.